Skip to Content

 Coffee Filter Seashell Suncatcher Craft

 Does summertime have you thinking about the beach?
-Then you’ll love this coffee filter seashell suncatcher!
-It is a fun coffee filter craft for kids of all ages.
+Then you’ll love this coffee filter seashell suncatcher craft!
+It is one of our fun summer-themed coffee filter crafts for kids of all ages.

 White text outlined in black on a light blue background at top of image says Coffee Filter Seashell Suncatcher.
 Below text is a finished coffee filter seashell suncatcher craft for kids held in a hand against a gray stone background.